Jan van den Eynde II: Life

 Van den Eynde was born into the renowned Antwerp van den Eynde family which had produced many sculptors and merchants.
 His father was Cornelis van den Eynde, an architect and merchant.
 In the late 17th century, the van den Eynde family was one of the most prominent families of sculptors in Antwerp, which formed together with the Quellinus, Verbrugghen, Willemssens and Scheemaeckers sculpture workshops a powerful consortium, which secured a monopoly on the sculpture market in Antwerp.
 Collaboration among these workshops in the late 17th century was likely the main factor to account for the intricate "unity of style and approaches that have made disentangling of hands particularly difficult for art historians."
-He was the brother of Sebastiaen van den Eynde and the nephew of Hubrecht van den Eynde, both renowned sculptors.
+He was the brother of Sebastiaen van den Eynde and the nephew of Huibrecht van den Eynde, both renowned sculptors.

 Some of Jan van den Eyndes estate was inherited and thus unrelated to his business activities.
 He was worth over 100,000 guilders (for comparison, the price for a comfortable house in Antwerp was at the time between one and two thousand guilders).
 He was by marriage linked to various noble families.
 He was on very good terms with his brother Sebastiaen as in a common will dated 1680, they made each other their legatee and stressed their common interest in architecture, sculpture and commerce.
 The brothers were involved in many joint business transactions such as real estate dealings.